 Austin High School students, under the watchful eye of PBI TA Todd Hutner, on a field trip during a PBI lesson.

 Transfer students interested in teacher certification in STEM fields at the middle school or high school level should select the College of Natural Sciences when applying.
 For more information, set up an appointment with a UTeach advisor by calling 512-232-2770.
 We're happy to talk to prospective students.

 UTeach offers anyone with a bachelor’s degree the opportunity to complete requirements for certification in middle school or high school STEM fields.
 Even though your undergraduate degree doesn’t have to be in a STEM field, you do need 15 credit hours in math or science for UTeach to be able to admit you.
-If you did earn your degree in a STEM field, you may be able to earn certification in as few as three semesters.
+If your degree is in a STEM field, you may be able to earn certification in as few as three semesters.
 Visit the Degree Holders page for more information or set up an appointment with a UTeach advisor by calling 512-232-2770.

 UTeach does not follow a traditional "cohort" model of educator preparation, where students are admitted as a group and move through the program as a group.
 Instead, current UT Austin undergraduates are welcome to sign up for UTS 101 (Step 1) and try out teaching.
 If you decide to continue with the program, you keep taking the required courses at the pace that works for you.
 Meet with an advisor to plan out your next steps.
 Call 512 232 2770 to make an appointment.

 Although egree-holders apply to UTeach before starting the program, they move through the program in the same way -- at their own pace.
 UTeach accepts applications for both the fall and spring semesters.
 Details about applying are available on our degree-holder page.